The first time I went to the grocery store and bagged all of my groceries but didn’t have my wallet I was shocked.

-- Diet (put down the caramel corn, Jonna).
+- Diet (put down the popcorn, Jonna).

-Now, because I’m an optimist, I can’t end my article like that.
-So while I may not be a medical expert, I AM an expert on being a mom, which means that I can say this confidently: surviving Mom Brain isn’t just about better sleep or cutting out popcorn (cause, I can’t and won’t do that).
+Now, because I am an optimist I can’t end my article like that.
+So while I may not be a medical expert, I AM an expert on being a mom to three daughters, which means that I can say this: surviving Mom Brain isn’t just about better sleep or cutting out popcorn (cause, I can’t and won’t do that).
 It’s about community and laughter.

-Sure, we may forget to wear our bras while picking up the wrong child from the wrong soccer practice, but we will never — and I mean NEVER — forget to love on our kids.
-That’s one thing I know for sure.
+Sure, we may forget to wear our bras when we pick up the wrong child from the wrong soccer practice, but we will never — and I mean NEVER — forget to love on our kids.
+And that counts for something.